SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Electrolytes are an essential part of rechargeable batteries, such as lithium batteries.
 However, electrolyte innovation is facing grand challenges due to the complicated solution chemistry and infinite molecular space (>1060 for small molecules).
 This work reported an artificial intelligence (AI) platform, namely Uni-Electrolyte, for designing advanced electrolyte molecules, which mainly includes three parts, i.e., EMolCurator, EMolForger, and EMolNetKnittor.
 New molecules can be designed by combining high-throughput screening and generative AI models from more than 100 million alternative molecules in the EMolCurator module.
 The molecular properties, including frontier molecular orbital information, formation energy, binding energy with a Li ion, viscosity, and dielectric constant, can be adopted as the screening parameters.
 The EMolForger and EMolNetKnittor modules can predict the retrosynthesis pathway and solid electrolyte interphase (SEI) formation mechanism for a given molecule, respectively.
 With the assistance of advanced AI methods, the Uni-Electrolyte is strongly supposed to discover new electrolyte molecules and chemical principles, promoting the practical application of next-generation rechargeable batteries.

-**Tags:** Artificial intelligence, Electrolyte molecules, High-throughput design, Machine learning, Rechargeable batteries
+**Tags:** Machine learning, Artificial intelligence, Electrolyte molecules, High-throughput design, Rechargeable batteries

 ---

-## 258. Accurate prediction of synthesizability and precursors of 3D crystal structures via large language models
+## 259. Accurate prediction of synthesizability and precursors of 3D crystal structures via large language models

 **Authors:** Zhilong Song, Shuaihua Lu, Minggang Ju, Qionghua Zhou, Jinlan Wang